-moonboooots asked: Hello!
+moonboooots said: Hello!
 The internet seems a little divided on how to capture artwork for the purposes of printmaking.
 Some say to photograph one's work, while others claim scanning is the way to go.
 Which method do you use?

 If it’s small, scan the hell out of it!
 Just make sure you have a high quality scanner.
 I use an Epson Perfection v500.